+Local SEO helps your business grow and drives more online traffic through leads by improving your website's visibility in specific locations.
+But there are also unique elements to local SEO such as citations (NAP consistency) and review signals which are important for any successful strategy.
 The fact is that local search queries (“near me” searches) are more relevant than ever: about 53% of all searches on Google include a local reference.
 In fact, the discipline of SEO is less about “doing SEO” and more on creating amazing content that adds value for people.
-Consistent NAP appointments and a reputation management plan are important parts of a holistic approach to local SEO.
-When done correctly, both local and organic SEO efforts will help improve your website's ranking, but when done the wrong way, both can have a very detrimental effect on your digital marketing efforts.
+Consistent NAP appointments and an effective reputation management plan are important parts of any holistic approach to local SEO.
+When done correctly both organic and local SEO efforts will help improve your website's ranking but when done incorrectly both can have very detrimental effects on your digital marketing efforts.

-In other words, local keywords help Google include your business in local searches, making it more likely that people in your area will learn about your business.
-For any SEO strategy, you should always implement technical SEO, on-page and off-page SEO to get the most out of your website and see the best results.
-Some examples that could be used in the local SEO campaign include “florists in Pasadena”, “divorce lawyers in California”, “dog walkers in Los Angeles”, etc. But how is local search different from regular organic search and what does that mean for your SEO strategy for both?.
+In other words, local keywords help Google include your business in local searches making it more likely that people in your area will learn about your business.
+For any successful SEO strategy you should always implement technical SEO on-page and off-page optimization techniques to get the most out of your website and see the best results.
+Some examples that could be used in any local SEO campaign include “florists in Pasadena” “divorce lawyers in California” “dog walkers in Los Angeles” etc. But how does local search differ from regular organic search and what does this mean for both your organic and local SEO strategies?.